 11. Addresses the diverse needs of children

 Another very important aspect of homeschooling is that it addresses the specific needs of the child.
-A school consists of students from different backgrounds and with different educational needs.
-Sometimes, children find it difficult to keep up in schools because of their special needs – different learning styles etc...
-Homeschooling lets parents take care of their children according to what is best for them and select the methods of teaching most beneficial for their child.
+A school consists of students from different backgrounds, with different educational needs.
+Sometimes, children find it difficult to keep up in a large group environment because of their unique learning styles or needs.
+Homeschooling lets parents select the methods of teaching most beneficial for their children.

-If homeschooling is done correctly there are: academic, safety, flexibility and exposure advantages over traditional schooling.
-With traditional schooling, it’s having the advantage of continuous social development with peers.
-That said, homeschooling families tend to enroll their children in sporting centers which largely eliminates that advantage and allows children to consistently mingle with new friends and not the same cohort.
+If homeschooling is done correctly there are academic, safety, flexibility, and exposure advantages over traditional schooling.
+Whilst some parents may have their concerns about the lack of socialisation and peer-to-peer engagement when homeschooling, many homeschooling families tend to enrol their children in sporting centres which largely eliminates that concern and allows children to consistently mingle with new friends and not the same cohort.

-When all of the above factors are taken into consideration, and as homeschooling gains significant popularity, it would not be surprising if homeschooling becomes the new schooling.
+When all of the above factors are taken into consideration, and as homeschooling gains significant popularity, it would not be surprising if homeschooling becomes the future of schooling.

 Is homeschooling the right fit for your child?

 We've created a quiz that helps parents discover their child's ideal learning environment.
 Take this free quiz to find out if online homeschooling is right for your child.